momo78li/PIXZERIA-PROD/replit.md

 - June 16, 2025.
 Fixed navigation with viewport-aware implementation for mobile portrait/landscape modes with dynamic header offsets and CSS media queries
 - June 16, 2025.
 Updated pricing packages to realistic AI-assisted development services with one-time add-ons instead of recurring maintenance contracts
 - June 16, 2025.
 Simplified packages to remove legal risks (no e-commerce/booking systems) and used customer-friendly language throughout
+- June 16, 2025.
+Fixed "unlimited changes" to limited revisions (2/5/10) to prevent scope creep and endless project cycles
+- June 16, 2025.
+Added Impressum & Datenschutz to all packages for DSGVO compliance and adjusted add-on pricing for consistent package value proposition
 ```

 ## User Preferences